LIST: Cases vs Maria Ressa, Rappler directors, staff since 2018

 Photos by Charles Salazar and Martin San Diego/ Rappler

-MANILA, Philippines – As of January 18, 2023, there were at least three cases being tried in court against Rappler, Maria Ressa, and a former researcher.
+MANILA, Philippines – As of September 12, 2023, there were at least three court cases against Rappler Holdings Corporation (RHC), Maria Ressa, and a former researcher.

 1. Rappler’s pending petition before the Court of Appeals for a temporary restraining order against the Securities and Exchange Commission (SEC) to stop it from implementing its decision reaffirming its January 2018 closure order against Rappler.

-In 2019, Pasig Regional Trial Court Judge Elma Rafallo-Lingan remanded another case against RHC board directors led by Ressa to the prosecution, saying it was “filed in due haste” and had to be reinvestigated.
-The judge’s order suspended the trial of the case, which accused Ressa and RHC directors of violating the anti-dummy law.
-The justice department questioned Lingan’s decision at the Court of Appeals, which has yet to rule on the matter.
+In 2019, Pasig Regional Trial Court Branch 159 Judge Elma Rafallo-Lingan remanded to the Pasig prosecutor the case of alleged violation of the Securities Code against RHC board directors led by Ressa, saying it was “filed in due haste” and had to be reinvestigated.
+The judge’s order suspended the proceedings on the case, which consolidated two previously separate cases: violation of the Securities Code and violation of the anti-dummy law.

 Other complaints that have been dismissed